The value of valuing ideas

 This short story illustrates how each of these basics can be symbolized by one simple example – and we should never underestimate the power of symbols in defining organisational culture.

 So what are the basics of our key leadership concept?
-Valuing ideas!
+The value of valuing ideas!

 Of course, it’s one thing to place a value on creativity, but good leadership is about creating the culture that allows ideas it to flourish.
 You can do this by: